 There’s nothing like a right royal celebration to create a bit of community spirit and put a smile on people’s faces.
 But while you’re hanging out the bunting and cutting the crusts off the cucumber sandwiches, just pause for a moment and ask yourself how often you celebrate work achievements, important milestones or successes in your business.

 There’s more research than you can shake a union jack flag at to show that patting people on the back for a job well done has a huge impact on motivation and employee engagement.
 But shouting about our achievements is something we’re just not that good at in the UK.

 This was graphically illustrated this morning when I typed “celebrating employee success” into Google, only to see a whole host of US-based websites popping up on the screen.
 High fives, it seems, are common place in the States but more of a rare occurrence in our ‘stiff upper lip’ British culture.

 I used to work for a business where there was a bottle of Champagne permanently on ice in the fridge, ready to celebrate the next big client win.
-Major work achievements were rewarded with public recognition at the next staff meeting – and often with some kind of small gift such as a voucher or a meal out.
+Celebrating work achievements usually just involved public recognition at the next staff meeting – and often with some kind of small gift such as a voucher or a meal out.
 There were always cakes to celebrate people’s birthdays.

 We all worked hard and often put in long hours, but everyone was happy to go the extra mile because we knew our efforts would be acknowledged and appreciated.